2019/2020 Competency-Based Task/Competency List for Introduction to Health and Medical Sciences (8302/36 weeks)

 - Analyze the chemical content of fluids and tissues.

-- Examine cells to determine quantity and/or to look for abnormal cells in blood and other body fluids and tissues.
+- Examine cells to determine the quantity of and/or to look for abnormal cells in blood and other body fluids and tissues.

-- Assess lab finding, using automated equipment and computerized instruments, microscopes, cell counters, and/or other sophisticated laboratory equipment.
+- Assess lab findings, using automated equipment and computerized instruments.

 Understanding the Role of Nutrition in Health Care